williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 Previous Block	0000000000000000000000000000000000000000000000000000000000000000
 </xmp>

-As you can see by block 100000, as more miners have joined the network the hashing power has increased, and the number of leading zeros in the hash to be found is also increased.
+As you can see by block 100000, as more miners have joined the network the hashing power has increased, and the number of leading zeros in the hash to be found has increased from 10 at block 0 to 11 at block 100000.
 Adjusting the number of leading zeros is how the system regulates the blocktime.

 <xmp>
 Block 100000